 Every new investment will have to satisfy strict criteria for return on investment, cash flow generation, EVA creation and risk management.
 New investments will be structured with an appropriate mix of equity and debt after careful evaluation and management of risks.

-At the Annual General Meeting in 2016, shareholders gave their approval for mandate to buy back shares.
-During the year, 590,000 shares were bought back and held as treasury shares.
-The Company also transferred 5,120,470 treasury shares to employees upon vesting of shares released under the KCL Share Plans and Share Option Scheme.
-As at the end of the year, the Company had 2,232,510 treasury shares.
+At the Annual General Meeting in 2017, shareholders gave their approval for the mandate to buy back shares.
+During the year, 2,850,000 shares were bought back and held as treasury shares.
+The Company also transferred 5,071,722 treasury shares to employees upon vesting of shares released under the KCL Share Plans and Share Option Scheme.
+As at the end of the year, the Company had 10,788 treasury shares.
 Except for the transfer, there was no other sale, transfer, disposal, cancellation and/or use of treasury shares during the year.

 The Group continues to be able to tap into the debt capital market at competitive terms.

-As part of its liquidity management, the Group has built up adequate cash reserves and short‑term marketable securities, as well as sufficient undrawn banking facilities and capital market programme.
-Funding of working capital requirements, capital expenditure and investment needs was made through a mix of short‑term money market borrowings and medium/ long‑term loans and bonds and through the equity capital market.
+As part of its liquidity management, the Group has built up adequate cash reserves and short‑term marketable securities as well as sufficient undrawn banking facilities and capital market programs.
+Funding of working capital requirements, capital expenditure and investment needs was made through a mix of short‑term money market borrowings, bank loans as well as medium/long term bonds via the debt capital market.

 Critical Accounting Policies

 The Group’s significant accounting policies are discussed in more detail in the notes to the financial statements.
 The preparation of financial statements requires management to exercise its judgment in the process of applying the accounting policies.
 It also requires the use of accounting estimates and assumptions which affect the reported amounts of assets, liabilities, income and expenses.
 Critical accounting estimates and judgment are described below.